groupdocs/reference.groupdocs.com/content/sites/groupdocs/conversion/english/net/groupdocs.conversion.options.load/webloadoptions/encoding/_index.md

 ---
 title: Encoding
 second_title: GroupDocs.Conversion for .NET API Reference
-description: Get or sets the encoding to be used when loading the markup document.
+description: Get or sets the encoding to be used when loading the web document.
 If the property is null the encoding will be determined from document character set attribute
 type: docs
 weight: 30
 url: /net/groupdocs.conversion.options.load/webloadoptions/encoding/
 ---
 ## WebLoadOptions.Encoding property

-Get or sets the encoding to be used when loading the markup document.
+Get or sets the encoding to be used when loading the web document.
 If the property is null the encoding will be determined from document character set attribute

 ```csharp
 public string Encoding { get; set; }